Aeon Sub-Title: Your body is scanned, destroyed, then reproduced. Do ‘you’ live on the copy?

 - Clark (00:55): There’s something in Kuhn’s set-up that makes him uncomfortable.
 The notion that there’s a consciousness here that might be uploaded over there.
 Where he wants to start is by thinking of “my consciousness” – myself – as a pattern of some kind: a pattern in information-space.
 If you stop thinking of yourself as a locus of this special thing “my consciousness”, but think of your consciousness as a pattern of some sort, then the concept of uploading doesn’t seem too outlandish.
 The upload itself would be “kinda weird” because it would just be reproducing that pattern rather than pushing it down a tube.

 - Clark (01:45): There’s a nice little thought experiment that originated with Daniel Dennett called “Death or Transport”.
 Brief description: Technology exists where you get into a cubicle in one location, your body is scanned and the information about how everything is organised is transmitted to a distant location, and the result of the scanning process is that the original body is destroyed.
 At the distant location, the pattern of stuff is put back together in the same kind of way and something that looks and sounds like you gets out the other end.
 Dennett’s question is “is this death or is it transport?”.
 Would you get in there and would you think this is a way of getting from A to B safely or not?

-Kuhn (02:45): Well, if we say that worked, since we have “the information” we could repeat the process – maybe multiple times – and we have a multiplicity of Andy Clarks all saying “that worked”.
-But then each on would be shocked to see one of the others.
+- Kuhn (02:45): Well, if we say “that worked”, since we have “the information” we could repeat the process – maybe multiple times – and we have a multiplicity of Andy Clarks all saying “that worked”.
+But then each one would be shocked to see one of the others.

 - Kuhn (03:35): But there is a thing to be your internal consciousness right now – I can feel myself being that – and when we go into this multiplicity, even though every one of them will claim it, will any of them be it?